-Melasma, hyperpigmentation, dark patches, DNA damage, premature aging, skin burns & worst of all, melanoma- the deadliest skin cancer!
-Too much exposure to ultraviolet radiation from the sun is one of the biggest triggers of all these problems.
-To combat all skin-related issues, you must incorporate & use sunscreen in your everyday routine regularly.
-Forget all your other skincare products for once but never step outside without sunscreen.
+Melasma, hyperpigmentation, dark patches, DNA damage, premature aging, skin burns and worst of all, melanoma- the deadliest skin cancer!
+Too much exposure to ultraviolet radiation from the sun’s rays is one of the biggest triggers of all these skin concerns.
+To combat all skin-related issues, you must incorporate and use sunscreen in your everyday routine regularly.
+Forget all your other skincare products for once but never step outside without a broad-spectrum sunscreen.

-Apart from saving your skin from harmful UV radiation & its potential risks, Sunscreen also slows down your premature aging signs like wrinkles, and fine lines & protects the collagen.
-But when choosing a sunscreen, you have two choices, Physical & chemical sunscreens.
-They work differently so it matters to choose the right one according to your skin type & preference.
+Apart from saving your skin from harmful UVA and UVB rays and their potential risks, Sunscreen also slows down your premature aging signs like wrinkles, and fine lines and protects the collagen of the skin.
+But when choosing sun protection, you have two choices, Chemical and Physical sunscreens.
+They work differently so it matters to choose the right one according to your skin type and preference.

-- The major difference between Chemical and mineral sunscreen is how they block rays.
+- The major difference between both the sunscreens is how they block rays.

-- Mineral sunscreens don’t allow UV rays to enter the skin.
-They act as a shield on the outer layer of skin which is the epidermis & deflects the rays.
+- Mineral sunscreens don’t allow UVA and UVB rays to enter the skin.
+They act as a shield and as a physical barrier on the outer layer of skin which is the epidermis and deflect the harsh rays.

-- Another important difference is that mineral sunscreens offer immediate protection as soon as you apply them, unlike chemical sunscreens which easily take around 15 minutes to start working.
+- Another important difference is that this physical sunblock offers immediate protection as soon as you apply it, unlike chemical sunblock which easily takes around 15 minutes to start working.

-- The third difference is Mineral sunscreens are even good for sensitive skin type, pregnant women & kids as it guards the skin from just outside & hence have very low chances of any irritation.
+- The third difference is Mineral sunscreens are even good for sensitive skin type, pregnant women and kids as it guards the skin from just outside and hence have very low chances of any irritation.

-- The next difference between physical and chemical sunscreen is Mineral sunscreen is less likely to sting if it comes in contact with your eyes because it is gentler compared to the chemical one.
+- The next difference between them is Mineral formulas are less likely to sting if they come in contact with your eyes because they are gentler compared to chemical formulas.

-- Lastly, physical sunscreens contain titanium dioxide & zinc oxide which are white in color & work by sitting on the skin’s surface & deflecting rays but that’s why applying physical sunscreens can be a tad bit annoying as it leaves the greasy white cast on the skin because of the presence of zinc oxide and titanium dioxide.
-The white cast fades away in less than 15 mins if you have nicely massaged and rubbed it in properly.
+- Lastly, physical sunscreens contain titanium dioxide and zinc oxide as the two only ingredients and the ingredients are white in color and work by sitting on the skin’s surface but that’s why applying physical sunscreens can be a tad bit annoying as it leaves the greasy white cast on the skin because of the presence of zinc oxide and titanium dioxide.
+The cast fades away in less than 15 mins if you have nicely massaged and rubbed it in properly.

-- Can white cast be avoided?
-When you want to stick to physical sunscreen & want to manage the white cast issue – Choose tinted physical sunscreens: Tinted physical sunscreens not only protect you from sun damage but also act like a bb cream or a light natural concealer for any pigmentation or patches.
-You can choose the color according to your skin tone & voila you get to use a physical sunscreen your way.
+- Can white cast be avoided in mineral sunscreens?
+When you want to stick to mineral sunscreen and want to manage the white cast issue – Choose tinted mineral sunscreens: Tinted mineral sunscreens not only protect you from sun damage but also act like a bb cream or a light natural concealer for any pigmentation or patches.
+You can choose the color according to your skin tone and voila you get to use mineral sunscreen your way.

-- Chemical sunscreens contain chemical UV filters like oxybenzone, avobenzone, octinoxate, homosalate, octocrylene & octisalate.
+- Chemical sunscreen ingredients contain chemical UV filters like oxybenzone, avobenzone, octinoxate, homosalate, octocrylene and octisalate.

-- Chemical sunscreens first absorb into the skin then it absorbs all the UV rays inside & converts these rays into heat & release them from your body.
+- Chemical sunscreens first absorb into the skin then it absorbs all the UV rays inside and converts these rays into heat and release them from your body.

-- Chemical sunscreens are very smooth & easy to apply.
+- Chemical sunscreens are very smooth and easy to apply.
 It leaves no white cast or color.
 It glides on your skin nicely.

 - Chemical sunscreens are not unsafe but, in my opinion, if you are pregnant always choose a gentler option if you can, hence choose physical sunscreen in the pregnancy period.

-- Chemical sunscreens take around 15 mins to absorb properly in your skin & start working so, apply sunscreen 15 min prior before stepping outside.
+- Chemical sunscreens take around 15 mins to absorb properly in your skin and start working so, apply sunscreen 15 min prior before stepping outside.

 - People with sensitive skin or skin conditions like rosacea or melasma may get irritation or unwanted inflammation from chemical sunscreens.